-The Mental Health Counseling Program at Tennessee Technological University is committed to developing professional counselors who are competent, caring, and prepared to meet the mental health needs of a culturally diverse and technological society.
+The Clinical Mental Health Counseling Program at Tennessee Technological University is committed to developing professional counselors who are competent, caring, and prepared to meet the mental health needs of a culturally diverse and technological society.
 Special emphasis is placed on personal development as well as professional development to become effective mental health service providers for the larger community and region.
 The program is committed to serving the diverse population of the region and strives to recruit students and faculty that are representative of the diversity in the region.